Snake-Edition/P32-FW/README.md

 Use [calipers](https://amzn.to/3vVRgOl) to measure the six diagonals, conveniently labeled A to F, and type the measurements into the spreadsheet.
 It will calculate your three skew correction factors.
-You can either input them using the Llama menu and jogwheel as described above, or send them directly to the printer using the supplied `M852` command.
+You can either input them using the Snake menu and jogwheel as described above, or send them directly to the printer using the supplied `M852` command.

 If you want to check your calibration is accurate,